Skip to main content

 • Alternate arrangements for training can be made when an individual is unable to complete the online modules.

-Transition to New MSU HRPP/IRB Certification Training Requirements
+Transition to CITI Training Requirements

 Continuing Requirement for HRPP Training

-PIs are responsible for ensuring that individuals engaged in their research project maintain relevant and appropriate training, including the protection of human subjects in research.
+PIs are also responsible for ensuring that individuals engaged in their research project maintain relevant and appropriate training, including the protection of human subjects in research.
 PIs are expected to evaluate the training needs of individuals engaged in their human research project and to provide continuing training as appropriate to the individual’s role and responsibilities.

 Additional Training